sundharvs/B1K/docs/challenge/evaluation.md

     - You can view the leaderboard [here](./leaderboard.md).
     - We encourage you to submit intermediate results and models to be showcased on our leaderboard.

+- **Partial submission is allowed**: Since each tasks will be evaluated on 20 instances and 1 rollout each, there should be 1k json files after the full evaluation.
+However, you are allowed to evaluate your policy on a subset of the tasks (or instances).
+Any rollout instances not submitted will be counted as zero when calculating the final score of the submission.

 - Final model submission and evaluation:
     - Submitted models and our compute specs
         - The model should run on a single 24GB VRAM GPU.
 We will use the following GPUs to perform the final evaluation: RTX 3090, A5000, TitanRTX